 This may sound like a no-brainer but it is probably the most common cause of inventory mistakes and duplicate items.
 It’s tempting to group several similar products into one category because it seems like it might save time and keep your inventory more concise.
 Retailers also want to stay away from long item descriptions on customer receipts.
 However, this practice can haunt business owners in the long run.
 It’s vital to keep track of every difference between your products, even if they’re minor.
 Additionally, KORONA allows you to set a unique, simpler receipt description for each item while keeping the important specifics in the back office reporting.

 KORONA offers each of these features for all of our POS solutions.
-Our software has been designed with inventory in mind, making it intuitive and thorough.
+Our software has been designed with inventory in mind, making it intuitive and thorough and offering a range of additional reports and analytics for your business..
 It’s one of the most challenging aspects of running a business, but also one of the most critical.
 Find out what makes KORONA the best retail POS for yourself with a free trial.